truenas/documentation/content/TruenasApps/StableApps/InstallNetdataApp.md

 Enter a plain integer followed by the measurement suffix, for example 129M or 123Mi.

 ## Using the Netdata Web Portal
-After deploying the SCALE Netdata app click on **Web Portal** to open the Netdata agent local dashboard.
+After deploying the TrueNAS Netdata app click on **Web Portal** to open the Netdata agent local dashboard.
 This Netdata dashboard provides a system overview of CPU usage and other vital statistics for the TrueNAS server connecting to Netdata.

 {{< trueimage src="/images/SCALE/Apps/NetdataWebPortalLocalDashboard.png" alt="Netdata Web Portal Local Dashboard" id="Netdata Web Portal Local Dashboard" >}}